spatie/enum/README.md

 By default, the string value of an enum  is simply the name of that method.
 In the previous example it would be `draft`.

-You can override this value, by implementing the `map` function:
+You can override this value, by adding the `$map` property:

 ```php
 /**